Kenny Pickett passes for 2 touchdowns as Pittsburgh Steelers top Las Vegas Raiders 23-18

 Pittsburgh (2-1) struggled offensively in its first two games, but it looked much better against Las Vegas (1-2).
 Pickett completed 16 of 28 passes, and George Pickens finished with four receptions for 75 yards.

+“(Pickett) made the necessary plays,” Steelers coach Mike Tomlin said.
+“I thought he was good in the environment.
+I thought he was a good communicator.
+He did the job tonight.”

-T.J.
-Watt had another sensational game, recording two of Pittsburgh’s four sacks less than a week after returning a fumble for the winning touchdown on Monday night against the Cleveland Browns.
-The Raiders were the only team had that hadn’t allowed a sack through the first two weeks.
+Watt had another sensational game, recording half of Pittsburgh’s four sacks less than a week after returning a fumble for the winning touchdown on Monday night against the Cleveland Browns.
+The Raiders were the only team that hadn’t allowed a sack through the first two weeks.

 Chris Boswell made three field goals for the Steelers, including one from 57 yards.
 His longest is a 59-yarder against the Dallas Cowboys three years ago.